-The Airport Authority is a voluntary participant in the San Diego County Investment Pool (SDCIP) that is regulated by California Government Code Section 16429 under the oversight of the County Treasurer of San Diego.
+The Airport Authority is a voluntary participant in the regulated by California Government Code Section 16429 under the oversight of the County Treasurer of San Diego.
 The Airport Authority's investments in this pool are reported in the accompanying financial statements at fair value based upon the Airport Authority's pro rata share of the amortized cost basis provided by SDCIP for the entire SDCIP portfolio (in relation to the amortized cost of that portfolio).
 The balance available for withdrawal is based on the accounting records maintained by SDCIP.